 But I don’t know what that means, and neither does the blank person.
 I share my candy with black father, and black father eats a lot of it.
 Black mother comes home and has some too, and there at the table we sit, black family with the blank person beside me, talking about the rain and singing and piano music.

 Directly under the light, it is white.
 Under the magnifying glass, it is white.
-After I rub hard to scrub it off, still it is white.
+After I try to scrub it off, still it is white.

 “How curious,” says rota, the blank person sitting up with me.